 We believe that equity participation is a key component of our executive compensation program.
 The 2006 Plan is our long-term incentive plan, designed to retain our executive officers and other employees and motivate them to enhance shareholder value by aligning their long-term interests with those of our shareholders.
 We believe that stock options provide an effective long-term incentive for all employees to create shareholder value as the benefit of the options cannot be realized unless there is an appreciation in the price of our common stock.
 Stock option awards are commonly provided to a broad range of employees in the biotechnology industry due to the competitive nature of the industry.
 Our executive officers participate in the 2006 Plan in the same manner as all of our full-time employees.
-Initial stock option awards for new employees, which are individually determined prior to and/or negotiated in conjunction with the commencement of employment, reflect the new employee's anticipated contribution to our success and are designed to be competitive practices and individual performance.
+Initial stock option awards for new employees, which are individually determined prior to and/or negotiated in conjunction with the commencement of employment, reflect the new employee's anticipated contribution to our success and are designed to be competitive with awards granted by other biotechnology companies.
+Subsequent annual stock option awards take into consideration levels of prior grants, position, competitive practices and individual performance.
 All stock options are granted with exercise prices equal to the fair market value of our common stock on the date of grant as determined in accordance with the 2006 Plan.
 For initial awards to new employees, the grant date is the first day of employment.
 Prior to fiscal year 2009, annual stock option awards were generally granted in June of each fiscal year.
 Annual stock option awards are currently granted in July of each fiscal year.
 This timing aligns the stock option awards with the determination of annual bonuses for the previous fiscal year.
 As a consequence of this change, no annual stock option awards were granted during fiscal year 2009.